Program Overview

 To view current tuition and fees for RCBC, please click here.

 Although we work hard to maintain low tuition costs, tuition has risen slowly to meet the economic constraints of cuts in Federal and State funding.
 If you look at our curriculum, and take all of the non-dental hygiene courses prior to coming into the program, then you will not be taking a full 12 credit load by the time you enter, so you'll have to figure out the costs based on when you take which courses.
-At the current time the lab fees total about $1100 for the whole program, and there again, increases are inevitable.

 You should also plan on spending another $2-3,000 for instruments, books, uniforms and supplies over the course of the program.
 Of course, you will be asked to join the student component of the American Dental Hygienists' Association, and there will be various events, conferences and meetings that you may also have to help fund.
 Students fund raise to help defray the cost, but we can't guarantee that you won't be required to pay a portion of the expenses.